azurermtemplates/azurermtemplates/django-app/readme.md

-# Deploy a LAMP app on Ubuntu.
+# Deploy a Django app on Ubuntu.

 | Deploy to Azure  | Author                          | Template Name   | Description     |